dcshock/consul-rest-client/README.md

 Java REST client for Consul.io

 Welcome!
 Hopefully this helps someone get started using Consul from java applications.
-This code has been production tested at this point, but will remain beta release until all the Consul endpoints are implemented.
+This code has been production tested for a number of years at this point.
 Feel free to submit issues, or pull requests to contribute.

-Latest Version Available 0.12
+Latest Version Available 1.1

 ## Maven Dependency
 ```
 <dependency>
   <groupId>com.github.dcshock</groupId>
   <artifactId>consul-rest-client</artifactId>
-  <version>0.8</version>
+  <version>1.1</version>
 </dependency>
 ```